 Our 10 Week Half Marathon Training Plan is best suited for runners with some experience looking to improve their half marathon performance.

-It builds up your mileage over 10 weeks, and includes one tempo run per week.
+It builds up your mileage over 10 weeks, and includes one race pace or tempo run per week.

 Tempo runs are great for runners with a specific finishing time in mind; they help you to train towards that time.